Matt-prog/DateTime/README.md

 get(long *days, long *hours);
 get(long *days);
 ```
-These three functions will fill your variables (have to be long) with time.
+These five functions will fill your variables (have to be long) with time.
 To pass argument use & pointer before variable.

 `days(days_);` Sets days of TimeSpan or returns set days (without argument).